 Elder and dependent adult abuse is a serious problem in our community.
-In 2017, Shasta County Adult Protective Services received 2,764 allegations of abuse including 310 allegations for psychological/mental abuse and 251 for neglect.
+In 2018, Shasta County Adult Protective Services received 3,301 allegations of abuse including 350 allegations for psychological/mental abuse, 528 financial abuse and 1658 for self neglect.
+Self neglect cases have increase 48% since 2017.

 June is Elder and Dependent Adult Abuse Awareness Month.
 To raise awareness of the signs of abuse, ShiningCare, Shasta County HHSA, Shasta County District Attorney’s Office, Redding Police Department and PSA2: Area Agency on Aging have come together to form Shasta County Elder Abuse Prevention Committee.
 The SCEAPC ha collaborated to produce a week of events that will be both fun and informative for everyone.